-If, at the point CMS contacts the Paying Parent, there is no payment, or a refusal to make payment, it will be treated as an unwillingness to pay, and the case may be referred to the Collect and Pay scheme.
+If the Paying Parent does not make the necessary payment, it will be considered an unwillingness to pay, and the case will be referred to the Collect and Pay scheme.
 Charges will be applied from the first date in which payment was not made at the appropriate rate.

 NACSA have raised a concern over the correct procedure to follow in cases where the calculation is under dispute, particularly if the dispute is lodged as an appeal with HM Courts and Tribunal service.
 If a calculation is deemed to be wrong, and is in the process of appeal - there is a serious question over the correct amount to pay.